utkuufuk/habit-service/README.md

 The sheet format must follow this specific convention:
 - Dates go to the first column, starting from `A3`.
 (Leave `A1` and `A2` blank.)
 - Habit names go to the first row, starting from `B1`.
-- Completion percentages to the second row, starting from `B2`.
+- Scores go to the second row, starting from `B2`.
-- There must be a row for each day in month (starting from row 3) and a column for each habit (starting from column B).

 Here's an example: